nikharmsingh/moneytracker/wiki/faq.md

 1. Click "Forgot password?" on the login page
 2. Enter your email address
-3. Check your email for a password reset link (in production, an actual email would be sent)
+3. Check your email for a password reset link
-4. Click the link and create a new password
+4. Click the link in the email to open the password reset page
+5. Enter and confirm your new password
+6. Click "Reset Password" to save your new password
-5. The reset link is valid for 24 hours
+7. The reset link is valid for 24 hours

+Note: If you don't receive the password reset email:

+- Check your spam/junk folder
+- Verify that the email address you entered is correct
+- Contact your administrator to ensure the email service is properly configured

 If you know your current password and want to change it: